clementinesurya96/R-Projects/README.md

 # R-Projects Compilation Repository

 Welcome to my **R-Projects Compilation Repository**!
-This repository contains a collection of projects focused on exploratory data analysis, statistical machine learning, multivariate analysis, and machine learning tasks.
+This repository contains a collection of projects focused on exploratory data analysis, multivariate analysis, and statistical machine learning tasks.
 Each project showcases the application of the R programming language in data-driven tasks.

 ## 🌟 Project Structure and Overview